-- three quarters of calculus and three quarters of statistics (starting at the level of STAT 22000) in lieu of the physics requirement - three upper-level courses in the biological sciences, as recommended by the faculty adviser or the faculty member in whose lab the student does his/her research, from a menu of courses in behavior, ecology, evolution, or genetics completion of original research in the lab under the guidance of a member of the ecology and evolution faculty that will qualify the student to write a research paper.
-The research paper should be submitted before the end of the third week in spring quarter.
+- Courses 1. three quarters of calculus and three quarters of statistics (starting at the level of STAT 22000) in lieu of the physics requirement - 2. three upper-level courses in the biological sciences, as recommended by the faculty member in whose lab the student does his/her research or the ecology and evolution adviser, from a menu of courses in behavior, ecology, evolution, or genetics - Laboratorycompletion of original research in the lab under the guidance of a member of the ecology and evolution faculty that willResearchqualify the student to write a research paper.
+The research paper should be submitted before the end of third week in spring quarter.
 NOTE: Students must complete field research by the end of the growing season (summer) of their third year.